Looking to make some healthy food swaps, but don’t know where to begin?

 If you’re going to eat bread, go for an organic sourdough as your first switch.
 (I can’t recommend using a store-bought gluten-free bread because I’ve yet to find a really good one without fillers.)

-For example, I was in the U.S. recently and saw 0% fat cream for coffee.
+For example, I was in the U.S. once and saw 0% fat cream for coffee.
 Guess what was in it?
 High fructose corn syrup, sugar and other fillers that don’t need to be in there and that are doing more harm than good to our bodies.

-We Also don’t want to be consuming milk that comes from cows who have had antibiotics or hormones—ideally milk should come from cows fed on grass.
+We also don’t want to be consuming milk that comes from cows who have had antibiotics or hormones—ideally, milk should come from cows fed on grass.

 These days most of our milk comes from cows who feed on soy and corn which isn’t doing our body any good.